cppjames/c-try-catch/README.md

 Small experiment that simulates try-catch blocks in C using `setjmp`/`longjmp`.
 Please note that it doesn't support nested try blocks and it is not thread safe.

+It can handle exceptions and signals.
+It can simulate the functionality of `try`, `catch(exception)`, `catch(signal)`, `catch_all` and `finally`.
+It has rudimentary support for tracing the signals and exceptions, showing where and when they happened.
+Throws and retries can be turned off.

+The macros that control the behaviour of the try-catch blocks must be defined before including the header file.

 Usage:

 ```c